- Questions about New Awards

 Yes.
 If the equipment is included in the approved budget, you will need to complete a Purchase Order via Banner and obtain the appropriate approvals.
 Otherwise, purchasing equipment may require a budget revision.
-Fill out a Grant Revision Request Form to request the budget changes and send it to Corporate and Foundation Relations for review.
+Fill out a Grant Revision Request Form to request the budget changes and send it to Grant, Foundation and Corporate Relations for review.

 Direct costs are charged directly to the grant when incurred.
 The indirect costs charged to your grant are usually calculated as a percentage of wages or total direct costs.
 They represent an estimate of Macalester’s overhead on grants.

 Indirects are charged to grants when financial reports are prepared.
 This may be quarterly, semi-annually or annually depending upon the funder’s reporting requirements.
 The PI/PD portion is added to their indirect fund at the time the indirect expense is charged to the grant.

 Moving funds from one budget FOAPAL to another is considered a Cost Transfer.
 A Journal Entry (XLSX) must be completed and a Cost Transfer Form (XLSX) may be required.
 Please download and review the Cost Transfer Policy (PDF) for more information.
 Contact the Grants Accountant for assistance.